elangelou/Transformer/README.md

 ## Acknowledgements

-This project was based on instructions found in the ARENA curriculum: https://arena3-chapter1-transformer-interp.streamlit.app/[1.1]_Transformer_from_Scratch
+This implementation is based on instructions found in the ARENA curriculum: https://arena3-chapter1-transformer-interp.streamlit.app/[1.1]_Transformer_from_Scratch